 The UK Travel Group arranges day trips and short breaks in the UK.
-All trips are on a first come, first served basis, and must be booked using the appropriate form in Links.
+All trips must be booked using the appropriate form in Links.
+Applications will be chosen at random a short while after the advertisement appears, so book early.
 Click on UK Travel Group for terms and conditions and contact details.

 |March 28th||Pilkington’s World of Glass, St Helens|